Void-1999/Xiao-Marie-Docs/pages/sys/autogaws.md

 ### Overview

-Automated User Giveaways allow users to set up and run giveaways with ease.
+The Automated User Giveaways system allows users to manage and conduct giveaways within the server.

-### Requirements

-Setup the giveaway (gaw) configuration fully.
+**Requirements:** Setup the GAW configuration fully.

-### Guide
+## Guide

-1. Use the command ```/gaw start``` from `@Xiao Marie` and fill out the necessary information.
-2. After running the command, an example embed of your giveaway will be shown with a "Save & Create" button.
+**Description:** Use `/gaw start` from the bot and fill out the necessary information in the command.
+After you run the command, you will be shown an example embed of your giveaway with a "Save & Create" button.

-3. Proceed with your dank donations for the prizes you want to set in the giveaway.
+**Steps:**
+1. Use `/gaw start` and fill out the necessary information.
-4. Once everything is donated, scroll back to the example embed and click the "Save & Create" button.
-If everything is correct, the giveaway will start in a few seconds.
+2. Review the example embed shown and click "Save & Create" if everything is correct.

-### Configuration Commands

--
-  This command checks all the configurations for automated giveaways.
+3. Proceed with your donations for the giveaway prizes.
+4. Once all donations are made, click the button on the example embed.
+5. Your giveaway will be held in a few seconds if everything is set up correctly.